 Howard Straus, the grandson of Dr. Gerson, chronicles the trailblazer’s life and development of his therapy in Dr. Max Gerson: Healing the Hopeless.
 The biography discusses the development of Dr. Gerson’s dietary therapy and the struggles he faced in challenging orthodox medicine with a nutritional protocol.

 Even in the 1950s, Dr. Gerson was aware of the importance of organic foods.
-General farming practices left the plants — such as carrots — without enough nutrients.
-Damage was done to foods by the way they were processed and packaged.
-Think how much worse things are today …
+He felt that general farming practices left the plants — such as carrots — without enough nutrients, and that damage was done to foods by the way they were processed and packaged.

 “Stay close to nature and her eternal laws will protect you.”